Native title in Australia: 2023 – Eastern Maar

 In March 2023, 8578.35 kilometres along the coast of the Grey River in Victoria.
 The case was the first Native Title case heard in the state of Victoria for 10 years.
-At the Federal Court at Warnambool designated the land as native title rights.
+At the Federal Court at Warrnambool designated the land as native title rights.

 2025 – Gove Peninsula

 In 2019, Galarrwuy Yunupingu brought a native title claim against the Australian Government on behalf of the Gumatj peoples of the Northern Territory.
 He sought financial compensation over the acquisition of land on the Gove Peninsula, which was obtained by the government without the consent of the traditional owners, which were transmuted into bauxite mines.
 The Federal Court of Australia ruled in favour of the Gumatj people in 2023, finding that their land was not acquired "on just terms" before being leased to mining consortium Nabalco in 1968.
 This was upheld on appeal by the High Court of Australia in March 2025.
+The matter of how much compensation, and to whom it should be paid, was not included in the judgment, and it is likely to be some years before agreement is reached.
+Mediation overseen by an experienced retired Federal Court Judge and a Federal Court Registrar began in August 2025, to try to reach agreement among various Indigenous parties to identify those who hold native title to the claim areas, and is expected to be complete in January 2026.

 The decision potentially makes the Commonwealth liable to claims of compensation for decisions made which extinguished native title claims for territories under its administration.